Invasive species control

 The goat barn

-When they aren’t working, the goats will stay comfortable and safe in indoor and outdoor spaces at the Mitchell Creek Meadows: The Don and Jerry Oleson Nature Preserve.
-A sheltered barn on the property features a large wintering area, a heated medical bay where goats can be treated for illness-and (including wi-fi access for their caretakers), and a hay storage area conveniently located nearby.
+When they aren’t working, the goats stay comfortable and safe in indoor and outdoor spaces at the preserve.
+A sheltered barn on the property features a large wintering area, a heated medical bay where they can be treated for illness-and (including wi-fi access for their caretakers), and a hay storage area conveniently located nearby.

-Attached to the barn is a spacious outdoor run where they’ll find entertainment with repurposed enrichment structures like broom brushes and wooden spools.
+Attached to the barn is a spacious outdoor run where they find entertainment with repurposed enrichment structures like broom brushes and wooden spools.

 About the goat herd